UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/Process.md

 #  How frequently did you meet?

-We have three meetings each week, and we add more if necessary.
+We have three routine online discord meetings each week, and we add more if necessary.
 Mandatory meetings are: Tuesday 7:30 PM , Thursday 7:30 PM and Saturday 2:00 PM.
 At the beginning of each sprint, we have a planning meeting (Saturday 2:00 PM) to go through all work in this sprint and divide them to each members.
-The following meetings are used to 1) solve problems together and give every member chances to tell any obstacles, 2) update each members process and help teammates or rearrange work if needed, 3) approve the final version to commit and planning for the next sprint (most likely at the last meeting of a sprint).
+The following meetings are used to 1) solve problems together and give every member chances to tell any obstacles, 2) update each members process, 3) for delayed process, help teammates or rearrange work if needed, 4) approve the final version to commit and 5) planning for the next sprint (most likely at the last meeting of a sprint).

 #  What lessons should you take forward to the next phase?